 Contrary to her appearance, this little ball of daggers is ironically non-confrontational.
-She is an herbivore who has made it visibly clear what she will and won’t tolerate.
-She’s not looking for a fight, (see Badger) and she lets her natural defense system speak for itself so that she can get on with being innocent and curious about life.
+She is an herbivore who has made it visibly clear what she will and will not tolerate.
+She is not looking for a fight (see Badger Medicine) and she lets her natural defense system speak for itself so she can get on with being innocent and curious about life.
 It is perfectly legal to make yourself unapproachable to people you do not wish to interact with.
 But under all her weapons, Porcupine is a playful spirit.
 Her teachings advise us to stay social, stay communicative, and open to play.
-Contrary porcupine warns against excessive isolation and ‘do-it-yourself’ philosophies.
-When this medicine is out of balance she may be stuck in a situation due to her own unwillingness to let go of defenses.
-When arguments occur between people it is rare that friendly behavior will emerge immediatly out of the grips of frustration.
-There needs to be a release, a break, a walk-away for renewal.
-Leave the room, drink water, step outside into the fresh air and let time and space sweep away the energy charge between you and the other person.
+Contrary porcupine warns against excessive isolation and do-it-yourself philosophies.
+When the Porcupine Spirit Totem is out of balance you may be stuck in a situation due to an unwillingness to let go of your defense tactics.

 When dealing with people who have Porcupine Medicine in their personal totems it is helpful to keep in mind the importance of how you approach them.
 It is very easy to fall into the belief that people should just deal with and accept us as we are.
-But taking time to hear a person’s unique needs and harmonizing with them could pay off in the long run.
+But take time to hear a person’s unique needs and harmonizing with them could pay off in the long run.
 Everyone has a certain way they like to be approached.
 Take time to listen to the preferences of others and avoid their quills.
 Be mindful of how you approach someone and don’t assume everyone is like you.
 Hunters of porcupines (Mountain Lions, Lynx, Wolf, Coyote) are required to attack head-on in order to avoid her lethal quills.
 Approaching a situation indirectly at this time could be deadly.
 Face the problem, the person, or the new event eye to eye.
 Are you causing more aggravation or are you smoothing things out?